Sara Ganim

-Sara Elizabeth Ganim (born September 9, 1987) is an American journalist, now a correspondent for CNN.
-Previously she was a reporter for The Patriot-News, a daily newspaper in Harrisburg, Pennsylvania.
+Sara Elizabeth Ganim (born September 9, 1987) is an American journalist and podcast host.
+She is the current Hearst Journalism Fellow at the University of Florida's Brechner Center for Freedom of Information and the James Madison Visiting Professor on First Amendment Issues at the Columbia Journalism School.
+Previously, she was a correspondent for CNN.
+In 2011 and 2012, she was a reporter for The Patriot-News, a daily newspaper in Harrisburg, Pennsylvania.
 There she broke the story that featured the Sandusky scandal and the Second Mile charity.
 For the Sandusky/Penn State coverage, "Sara Ganim and members of The Patriot-News Staff" won a number of national awards including the 2012 Pulitzer Prize for Local Reporting, making Ganim the third-youngest winner of a Pulitzer.
 The award cited "courageously revealing and adeptly covering the explosive Sandusky sex scandal involving former football coach Jerry Sandusky."

 Early years

 Born in Detroit, Ganim grew up in Coral Springs, Florida.
 In 2005, Ganim graduated from Archbishop McCarthy High School; she was a freelance reporter for the Sun Sentinel when in high school.
-She is a 2008 graduate of the Pennsylvania State University, where she majored in Journalism.
+She is a 2008 graduate of Pennsylvania State University, where she majored in Journalism.
 Ganim is of Lebanese and German descent.

 Career

-Ganim began her career in high school as a contributor to the South Florida Sun-Sentinel and later wrote for the Daily Collegian at Penn State before interning for The Associated Press, Ganim from 2007 worked for the Centre Daily Times, a daily newspaper based in State College, Pennsylvania near the University Park campus of Penn State.
+Ganim began her career in high school as a contributor to the South Florida Sun-Sentinel and later wrote for the Daily Collegian at Penn State before interning for The Associated Press, Beginning in 2007, Ganim worked for the Centre Daily Times, a daily newspaper based in State College, Pennsylvania near the University Park campus of Penn State.
 At the Daily Times she generated her initial lead for the story of child abuse accusations against former Penn State football coach Jerry Sandusky and also won several state journalism awards.
 She joined The Patriot-News staff in January 2011.
 On March 31, 2011, The Patriot-News published an article written by the newspaper's lawyers based on Ganim's reporting that a grand jury was investigating child sex abuse accusations against Sandusky.
 By November 2011, the grand jury indicted Sandusky, and the story became a major scandal for Penn State.